20 Jan 2023

 SportLoMo will provide Volleyball England with highly configurable and integrated sports management software, bringing together previously fragmented membership, competitions and club management systems.

-As well as time and cost efficiencies that are possible thanks to this integrated system, the user experience will improve, amongst other benefits.
+As well as time efficiencies that are possible thanks to this integrated system, the user experience will improve, amongst other benefits.

 Volleyball is a focus sport for SportLoMo, which already works with Volleyball Canada, so the company is committed to developing a product that best suits our sport.